EQWorks/common/communications/journal.md

 ## Implementation Guide

-One possible implementation is through an Asana project, like below:
+Create your first journal as a task on Asana Dev Journal, and assign the task to yourself, like below:

 <img width="1493" alt="asana" src="https://user-images.githubusercontent.com/2837532/76674485-699ad800-6586-11ea-8b5a-53ff36b4ce6d.png">

-In it, each team member is responsible to create a "task" that serves as a container to host the summary of _Last Work Session_ (in this exampe, session length = one day) and the _Current Plan_ (in the form of _Subtasks_). _Due date_ is used to indicate when the work session is associated with.
+This self-assigned task on Dev Journal serves as a container to host the summary of _Last Workday_ and _Current Plan_ (in the form of _Subtasks_). _Due date_ is used to indicate when the work session is associated with.

 <img width="911" alt="journal" src="https://user-images.githubusercontent.com/2837532/76674353-f47ad300-6584-11ea-84f0-f3a6aba36840.png">